Alvaro-Calleros/Leetcode-Solutions/README.md

 # LeetCode TypeScript Solutions

-This repository contains my personal solutions to various LeetCode problems, implemented in TypeScript.
+This repository contains my personal solutions to various LeetCode problems, implemented in TypeScript or Javascript.
 The purpose of this project is to practice and improve my programming logic and problem-solving skills.

 ## Structure